AsexGenomeEvol/Timema_asex_genomes/2b_Annotation/README.md

 3) Filter the transcriptome.

-a) Map all samples against transcriptome and compute the TMP value per sample using [Kallisto](https://pachterlab.github.io/kallisto/about).
+a) Map all samples against transcriptome and compute the TPM value per sample using [Kallisto](https://pachterlab.github.io/kallisto/about).

 ```
 module add UHTS/Analysis/kallisto/0.43.0